contentful/experience-builder/packages/test-app/README.md

 This apps intended purpose is to quickly test the functionality of the EB when developing locally.
 There is also a deployed instance of the app that can be used to test EB in a production.

+## How to Start

+1. Create a `.env` in this package with the environment variables described in chapter [Config](#config).
+2. Make sure that the preview URL of the experience type is set to `http://localhost:5173/{entry.fields.slug}`.
+3. Run `npm start`.

+If you want to subscribe to live changes in other modules of this repository, go to the respective module folder and run `npm run build -- --watch`.

 ## Config

 The app reads several environment variables to configure its behavior: